Giscus Comments

 Theme Not Matching

-<!-- Force specific theme -->
+<!-- Force a specific theme -->

 data-theme="light"

-<!-- Or use custom CSS -->
+<!-- Or load a custom CSS theme -->

 data-theme="https://yoursite.com/giscus-custom.css"